PennyLaneAI/catalyst/doc/dev/architecture.md

 region capture, which is relevant when tracing control flow operations.

 During the tracing of quantum functions (`qml.qnode`), PennyLane's queuing context is activated to build a `QuantumTape` data structure that records all quantum operations.
-Here as well nested queuing contexts are leveraged to allow for scoped operation capture, including control flow operations which are themselves captured as pseudo-quantum operations on the tape.
+Nested queuing contexts are leveraged to allow for scoped operation capture, including control flow operations which are themselves captured as pseudo-quantum operations on the tape.

 Catalyst provides the "glue" to embed quantum tapes into the JAXPR, by converting PennyLane operations to their corresponding JAX primitive and by connecting operation arguments/results to the correct tracer objects.

 ## Compiler Core